STUDY

 A subordinate clause that acts as a noun in a sentence is called a noun clause.

-It usually starts with words such as ‘that, what, whatever, who, whom, whoever, whomever’.
-It acts exactly like a noun either at the place of a subject or an object within a sentence.
+It usually begins with words such as that, what, whatever, who, whom, whoever, whomever.
+A noun clause can function as the subject or object of a sentence.
+Examples:

 • Whatever we study increases our knowledge.
 (Noun as a subject).